Falefa: Lautivunia: The Tuʻi Tonga and Tui Atua Leuteleleiʻite

 The Tui Tonga (ruler of Tonga) had two sons.
 The elder was named Tuitonga after his father, the younger, Lautivunia.
 Lautivunia had an affair with his brother's wife.
 When the affair became known, the older brother was very angry.

 As is the custom, the younger brother made a peace offering of cooked food wrapped in tolo (ordinary sugar cane) and fiso (wild sugar cane) leaves.
 These leaves underlined the message: "Please forgive me, for we are brothers."

 The late Leutele Tapusatele Keli Tuatagaloa, ranking alii of Falefa.
 (1940–2012).

 But Tuitoga was not placated and Lautivunia made another peace offering, which included the flesh of ordinary bananas and of the lei (wild banana).
 The two varieties of banana underlined the message, "We are flesh and blood – surely you can find it in your heart to forgive me?"
 Tuitoga was still not placated.
 So Lautivunia decided that if his brother would not accept his food offerings he would offer his life.
 He dug a hole where his catamaran was housed, fixed spears with points upward at the bottom of the hole, and threw himself on the spears.
 The force of his action caused the surrounding earth and sand to cave in and cover him.

 When Lautivunia's disappearance was noticed, his father and brother sent out search parties to look for him.
 One party reached Falefa, Samoa.
 Tui Atua Leuteleleiʻite said, "You need not have come so far.
 Lautivunia is in Tonga under his catamaran."

 So the search party returned to Tonga and found the body of Lautivunia.
 The Tui Toga felt obliged to reciprocate this favour from Tui Atua Leutele Leiʻite and instructed the search party to return to Samoa with the finest of his fine mats, which he named Le Ageagea o Tumua (the substance of Tumua).
 In addition, he recognised Tui Atua Leuteleleiite's seer abilities by confirming that Leutele Leiite was in fact had the ability to see things, that is, Leutele Leiite with the prophetic powers.

-The name Leutele continued down to his great grand nephews Moeono Faleologa and Leutele Leutogi and their surviving kins as of today.
+The name Leutele continued down to his great-grandnephews Moeono Faleologa and Leutele Leutogi and their surviving kins as of today.
 The Leiite name has now become an orator matai title within the Moeono and Leutele families in Falefa as one of the titles of the Sā Leutele and Sa Moeono family.